COVID-19 remains a public health threat. Mandatory measures are in effect provincewide.

 Improve your skills

-- Transition to Employment Services provides unemployed people one-on-one services to enter the labour market, including job matching, short-term training courses and equipment required for the job.
+• Transition to Employment Services provides unemployed or under-employed people one-on-one services to obtain and maintain employment, including job matching, work experience, short-term training courses and equipment required for the job.

-- Workplace Training supports employer-driven work site training and paid work experience opportunities to those who are unemployed and experiencing barriers to employment.
+• Workplace Training provides employer-driven work site training and paid work experience opportunities to those who are unemployed looking to obtain and maintain a job.

-View the Employment and Training Services Directory to register for a program in your area.
+View the Training and Employment Services Directory to find a program in your area.

 Work in the trades